paulajve/Python-Degree-by-UTN/README.md

 ## Beginner Level

 The project is a CRUD (Create, Read, Update and Delete) application developed with Tkinter, where Python functions are introduced, including for loops and conditionals, arguments assignments, global and non local and regex.
-The application read and write the data into a database.
+The application reads and writes the data into a database.

 ## Intermediate Level